-Located less than a 2 hour drive from Jacksonville is an oasis of springs where families can sit back, relax, and float down a natural waterway.
+Located less than a 2 hour drive from Jacksonville is an oasis of springs where families can sit back, relax, and float down a natural lazy river.
 Open from Memorial Day to Labor Day weekend, tubing down Ichetucknee Springs has become a right of passage for many Floridians.
 This state park offers good old-fashioned fun that makes it a perfect summer day trip with the kids.

 If you’re planning a trip to Ichetucknee Springs State Park, then plan to leave early.
 There are two main tubing options at the park, the north launch and the mid-way launch.
 The full river float (north to south) takes just over 3 hours.
 There is a very strict limit of 750 people per day that are allowed to launch from the north end.
 Make sure you’re there very early, or better yet, try to go during the week when the park is less crowded.